 - Click the open project button, and browse to the directory where PEAKS was installed, select “SampleProject” and click the open button in the file browser.

-The main graphical user interface (GUI) of PEAKS is divided into several areas (see screenshot below):
+The main graphical user interface (GUI) of PEAKS is divided into the following areas (see screenshot below):

-- The menu and toolbar.
-Selecting a node (project, sample, fraction, or result) in an opened project will highlight the common analysis tool icons available to the selected node.
+- In Project View tree will display any opened projects that are complete or in progress and show the analysis under the project.
+Each analysis can collapse/expand.
+Selecting a node (project, sample, fraction, or result) in an opened project will highlight the analysis tool icons that are available to the selected node.

 - Each opened result node provides several different “views” as different tabs.
-In particular, the summary view shows the result statistics.
-The summary view is also the central place to filter and export the results.
+In particular, the “Summary View” shows the result statistics and is also the central tab in which to filter and export PEAKS results.

 - The information pane to show useful information such as node property and progresses of running tasks.